MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-an-AI-agent-in-Teams.md

 ---
 title: Build an AI Agent in Teams
 author: surbhigupta
-description:  In this module, learn how to quickly try the Teams AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ganr
+description:  In this module, learn how to build AI Agent using Teams AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ganr